staging-951d-madcitymultimedia/postman-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/observing-an-api.md

 ## Connect to monitor integrations

 [Postman Monitor integrations](/docs/integrations/intro-integrations/) enable you to send the results of collection-based monitors to a variety of applications and channels, such as Slack, Microsoft Teams, Datadog, or Splunk.
-To get started monitoring your API, view a list of [available monitor integrations](/docs/integrations/available-integrations/postman-integrations/#monitoring-and-alerts).
+To get started monitoring your API, see the list of [available monitor integrations](/docs/integrations/available-integrations/postman-integrations/#monitoring-and-alerts).

 >You can also send monitor results to a [custom webhook](/docs/integrations/webhooks/) to integrate monitors with your specific workflow.